DyogenIBENS/SCORPIOS/doc/output_advanced.rst

 ..  note::

-	Au-test result files for TreeBeST solutions will be empty if the profileNJ solution was accepted.
+	AU-test result files for TreeBeST solutions will be empty if the profileNJ solution was accepted.